Guide for selling tobacco

 Exemptions for the sale or supply of lawfully prescribed nicotine

-The national classification of nicotine in the Poisons Standard clarifies the regulation of nicotine as a Schedule 4 Prescription Only Medicine.
+The national classification of nicotine in the Poisons Standard (external site) clarifies the regulation of nicotine as a Schedule 4 Prescription Only Medicine.
 This means that consumers will require a prescription to legally access nicotine-containing e-cigarettes and nicotine vaping products for any purpose.

-To support the lawful sale or supply of nicotine as a Schedule 4 Prescription Only Medicine, the Government of South Australia has issued a Proclamation to exempt pharmacists and medical practitioners from certain offences under the e-cigarette laws to ensure they can sell or supply nicotine-containing e-cigarette products, without committing these offences.
+To support the lawful sale or supply of nicotine as a Schedule 4 Prescription Only Medicine, the Government of South Australia has issued a Proclamation (external site)to exempt pharmacists and medical practitioners from certain offences under the e-cigarette laws to ensure they can sell or supply nicotine-containing e-cigarette products, without committing these offences.
 Read more about this under exemptions for the sale or supply of lawfully prescribed nicotine page.

 Businesses where waterpipe products including shisha and hookahs, are sold or used